stefanvanberkum/TorchGNN-GCN/README.md

 # TorchGNN-GCN

-Integrated example of GCN functionality in ROOT's TorchGNN.
+Integrated example of GNN functionality in ROOT's TorchGNN.

 ## Dependencies